maanaskauntia/Mental-Health-in-Tech-USA-2014-Survey/README.md

 1. The Startup Benefit Void-

 There is a linear correlation between company size and benefit provision.
 To the question, "Does your employer provide mental health benefits?", in startups (1-25 employees), "No" is the most common answer.
 On the other hand, in large enterprise, "Yes" dominates.
-Unfortunately, a significant vilume of responses across companies of all sizes was "Don't Know", suggesting the lack of awareness of the benefits companies provide to their employees, indicating a massive internal communication failure.
+Unfortunately, a significant volume of responses across companies of all sizes was "Don't Know", suggesting the lack of awareness of the benefits companies provide to their employees, indicating a massive internal communication failure.

 <div align="center">
   <img src="https://drive.google.com/uc?export=view&id=11sA3ObQX9d0oa3JJjD-tzqbvj0kwGnLv" alt="Seller Segments" width="600">